 Learn how to cast on knitting.
 Casting on is the first step in knitting and you'll be putting the stitches on the needle.

 This is a good cast on method to use if you are just learning to knit and want to get going as quickly as possible.
-This basic cast-on is also known as the loop cast-on or backward loop cast-on.
+This basic cast-on is also known as the thumb cast on, loop cast on, or backward loop cast on.

 As shown in photos above: